shumwaymark/sentinelcam/README.rst

   potentially dozens of individual camera nodes.

-- More importantly, logged event notifications including information related to an event in progress are then available as data which can be streamed to multiple interested consumers in real time.
+- More importantly, logged event notifications including information related to an event in progress are then available as data which can be streamed to multiple interested consumers.

 The ``Outpost`` as currently implemented is still considered experimental, and best represents proof of concept as an evolving work in progress.
 Further detail on the design, structure, and operation of